How the Human Microbiome Shapes Immunity and Digestion

 3. What weakens the microbiome?

-Antibiotics, chronic stress, poor sleep, processed foods, alcohol, low fiber, toxins, and artificial sweeteners.
+Antibiotics, chronic stress, processed foods, poor sleep, low fiber, alcohol, toxins, and artificial sweeteners.

 4. How does the microbiome influence the brain?